 While the aspects of closure and rehabilitation are many, we are confident in our cost estimates because the largest expense-that incurred by the earthmoving operation required to reshape the landscape-can be estimated with confidence.
 Using the project design, we can measure the size of the areas that must be reshaped and resurfaced.
 Similarly, there is a body of scientific studies and experiments that enable scientists to determine the depth of soil cover for successful re-vegetation.
 By multiplying the size of the areas by the necessary depth of the topsoil by the unit rate (also derived from studying similar earthmoving operations at similar sites), we can estimate the potential costs of this major facet of the rehabilitation operation.
-The earthmoving operation, which will total approximately US \$65 million, nabilitation operation.
-The cartilinoving operation
+The earthmoving operation, which will total approximately US \$65 million, makes up 87% of closure and rehabilitation costs.